miguel079/FIM_Powershell_Integrity/README.md

 <h1>Powershell File Integrity Monitor Script Walkthrough</h1>

 <h2>Description</h2>
 In this lab I show how to create a custom File Integrity Monitor in Powershell with Azure.
-The script reviews the contents of the Folder titled "Files" and compares the Hashes to determine the file inegrity.
+The script reviews the contents of the Folder titled "Files" and compares the Hashes to determine the file integrity.
 The script then informs the user if a file has been changed, deleted, or if a new file has been created.
 In the broader scope of Cyber security, this script focuses on the Integrity aspect of the CIA triad.
 <br/>